Ivancic91/RSoft/README.md

 ./CalcSF.exe phop.nc KA.SF.nc p p p phop.SF.nc
 ```

 The above code will take around 1 minute to run.
+The result, phop.SF.nc
+is a RSoftSF file in which all of the structure functions listed in
+KA.SF.nc are evaluated for every particle in phop.nc.
+Therefore,
+phop.SF.nc is an RSoftSF file *with* particles evaluated. *NOTE:* even
+though this is a relatively small file with relatively few structure
+functions the size of phop.SF.nc is 182M!
+File sizes for these files
+can typically run several gigabytes.
+This is typically not much of a
+limitation, however, because this file can (and should) be deleted
+after training has occured.

 **(Step 4)** Traditional approach to training.